 Camping Brannan Island

 Camping is very popular on Brennan Island and is a very affordable weekend or vacation destination.
-There are 102 developed sites, including five accessible sites, with tables and stoves.
+There are 102 developed sites, including five accessible locations, with tables and stoves.

 Heidi’s Outrigger Marina and Saloon are on the other side of the slough from the campground and the nearest place for dining.

 Brannan Island has 32 boat-in camping slips in the Delta Vista Boat Campsite where you can berth your boat overnight.
 Berths accommodate boats up to 35 feet long and 10 feet wide.
-For groups, there are six areas that will accommodate up to 30 people and ten vehicles.
+For groups, six areas will accommodate up to 30 people and ten vehicles.

 You may reserve more than one site for larger groups.
 The sites offer tables, stoves, showers, toilets and drinking water, and can accommodate RVs up to 36 feet in length.